COVID-19 Health Screenings

 Do we have to complete a daily screening form when we return to in-person learning?

 No documentation is required.
 However, all school staff and students will be required to self-screen for COVID-19 before coming to school everyday, stay home when sick, wear face masks at all times except when eating or drinking, and wash or sanitize hands frequently.

 Learn about the California Department of Public Health (CDPH) at-home testing program.

 What is the CDPH at-home testing program?

-SFUSD is distributing tests provided through the CDPH testing program to supplement existing COVID-19 testing resources in place.
+In January 2022, SFUSD distributed tests provided through the CDPH testing program to supplement existing COVID-19 testing resources in place.
 The CDPH program increases access to no-cost, at-home COVID-19 antigen tests.